Laacis/delivery_load_planer/README.md

 10. **tourplanform.js** Tour plan Form script that does a huge part of loading and styling the view on the Tour Planning page.
 It does:
     * generate button to create new Tour
     * if New tour is clicked performs loading a 4 step registration process for a new tour:
-        1. user has to choose Year and Quarter of the TOur to be created (is used to fetch registred Delivery plans for selected period)
+        1. user has to choose Year and Quarter of the Tour to be created (is used to fetch registred Delivery plans for selected period)
         2. User has to select date of execution and Delivery plan id (Delivery plan Id is suggesting user to choose Delivery plans from a list that was fetched previous, and user can only select date in the future, no registration for the past days is possible)
         3. user has to assign Truck and Driver for this Tour. (in change of select field of truck, information about the truck is loaded and displayed, so the planner know the pallet capacity of the truck and number of zones.
 Driver choice is showing only drivers who are not asigned to any other tour on that date, as they are busy.
 Both Driver and Truck input are free to change before final registration of the tour)
         4. Loads a table with data from the Delivery plan chosen by the planner, preloading Destination id's, and letting the planner to fill out the number of pallets for each type of goods. ( Rules of loading and restrictions are displayed under the table)